 On May 29, 2015 (the acquisition date), CHMI Solutions acquired 100% of the outstanding voting stock of Aurora.
 The results of Aurora's operations have been included in the consolidated financial statements since that date.
 Aurora is a licensed mortgage origination and servicing company.
 Aurora is a seller/servicer for Fannie Mae and Freddie Mac.
-At September 30, 2015, Aurora owned approximately \$690.3 million of Fannie Mae and Freddie Mac MSRs.

 Aurora's pipeline of mortgage loans was not closed out as of the acquisition date.
-As a result, CHMI Solutions agreed to maintain Aurora's existing Warehouse Facility pending funding and disposition of the mortgage loans in the pipeline which occurred prior to the end of the third quarter of 2015.
-All proceeds of the disposition of the mortgage loans, net of all costs and expenses related hereto, including the costs of the Warehouse Facility, were for the benefit of Aurora's former owners.
-The Warehouse Facility expired on August 31, 2015.
+As a result, CHMI Solutions agreed to maintain Aurora's existing warehouse facility pending funding and disposition of the mortgage loans in the pipeline which occurred prior to the end of the third quarter of 2015.
+All proceeds of the disposition of the mortgage loans, net of all costs and expenses related hereto, including the costs of the warehouse facility, were for the benefit of Aurora's former owners.
+The warehouse facility expired on August 31, 2015.

 The acquisition-date fair value of the consideration transferred totaled approximately \$3.9 million, which consisted of cash.
 Twenty percent (20%) of the consideration was deposited in an escrow account to provide a source of funds for the seller's indemnification obligations.
 Transaction-related costs of approximately \$95,400 were expensed as incurred, and are included in "General and administrative expenses" on the consolidated income statement.
-The Company is in the process of obtaining third party valuations of intangible assets, capital leases, and settlement liabilities.
-Thus, the provisional measurements of those assets and liabilities, and any related deferred income tax assets or liabilities, are subject to change.
-The Company currently recognizes a bargain purchase gain of approximately \$174,000, which is included in "Realized gain (loss) on acquired assets, net" on the consolidated income statement, pending receipt of final valuations for those assets and liabilities described above.

 In the Aurora acquisition agreement, the parties agreed to fix the valuation of the MSR portfolio, as a percentage of par, based on third party appraisals obtained at the end of January 2015.
 The agreement also provided that the UPB of the portfolio would be fixed 90 days after the agreement was signed.
 Due to the increase in interest rates between January and the closing date at the end of May 2015, the value of the MSR portfolio increased.
 In addition, the UPB of the portfolio declined between the end of April and the closing date in May.
-The combination of these factors resulted in a bargain purchase in the amount of approximately \$174,000.
+Valuation adjustments for intangible assets and loan loss reserves also contributed to bargain purchase in the amount of approximately \$734,000.

-The following table summarizes the preliminary estimated fair values of the assets acquired and liabilities assumed at the acquisition date (dollars in thousands):
+The following table summarizes the final fair values of the assets acquired and liabilities assumed at the acquisition date (dollars in thousands):

-Prelin ninary Fair

-value of consideration
+Preliminary Fair value of consideration transferred

-tra nsferred

-Cash \$ 80.0
+Cash \$ 80

-Mortgage receivables 2,772.1
+Mortgage receivables 2,772

-Servicing escrow advances 409.8
+Servicing escrow advances 410

-Capital leases 45.9
+Capital leases 46

-Deposits held and prepaid items 27.8
+Deposits held and prepaid items 28

+License approvals 120

-MSRs 7,068.5
+MSRs 7,069

-Total identifiable assets acquired 10,404.1
+Total identifiable assets acquired \$ 10,525

-Current liabilities 1,642.7
+Current liabilities 1,643

-Settlement liability 700.0
+Settlement liability 260

-Assumed debt 3,968.8
+Assumed debt 3,969

-Total liabilities assumed 6,311.5
+Total liabilities assumed \$ 5,872

-Net identifiable assets acquired 4,092.6
+Net identifiable assets acquired 4,653

-Cash consideration transferred 3,919.0
+Cash consideration transferred (3,919)

-Gain on bargain purchase \$ (173.6)
+Gain on bargain purchase \$ 734

+Deferred tax liabiltiy - bargin purchase (285)

+Realized gain (loss) on acquired assets, net \$ 449